hellowhirl/DSA/README.md

   - technically there is no circle in memory (as all items are stored ssequentially in order) but this is how we visualize it
 - To implement

+### Priority Queues

+- objects are processed based on their priority (not the order in which they joined the queue)
+- In Java there is the class `PriorityQueue`; it is a generic<> class